 Tax after exercise: unlike ISOs, there are no special tax benefits after exercising NSOs.
 Essentially, the market value of the stock at exercise becomes your new tax basis.
 Any subsequent gain or loss will be either a short or long-term depending on your holding period.

-Factors in deciding when to exercise
+Factors in deciding when to exercise stock options

 Most decisions around equity compensation are complex as it involves many aspects relating to your personal circumstances/grant.
 Keeping all the above in mind, here are several key factors to help inform your decision about the timing of your stock option exercise.